MeshHideaki/gossamer-link/README.md

 # Synaptic Mesh

-A system where small AIs evolve through user interaction.
+A system where small AIs evolve through user interaction — no retraining, no servers, no communication (v1.x).

-- No retraining
-- No servers
-- No communication (v1.x)

-This repository contains experimental logs and simulations.

 ---